takimoto3/app-attest-middleware/README.md

 }
 ```

 -   **`BodyLimit`**: Sets the maximum allowed size for the request body in bytes.
-Requests with bodies exceeding this limit will be rejected with a `400 Bad Request`.
+Requests with bodies exceeding this limit will be rejected with a error.
 If not explicitly set, it defaults to 10MB.
 -   **`AttestationURL`**: The URL where the client should be redirected if the App Attest attestation is required (i.e., the client has not yet attested or their attestation is invalid).
 -   **`NewChallengeURL`**: The URL where the client should be redirected if a new assertion challenge is needed.
 If this is empty, the middleware will attempt to use the `Referer` header, or default to `/`.